01 of 23

 In addition to a relaxing nighttime tea, Chamomile, Matricaria recutita, can also be used to create a green dye bath by boiling the leaves with water.

-Chamomile can be found all over Europe and temperate Asia as well as temperate North America and Australia.
-The flowers bloom in early to mid summer and have a strong aromatic smell.
+Chamomile can be found all over Europe and temperate Asia, North America, and Australia.
+The flowers bloom in early to mid-summer and have a strong aromatic smell.
 They have white petals and a yellow center.Continue to 5 of 23 below.

 05 of 23